batttuh/Memory-Application/README.md

 - Easily you can add your patient in your list and find their information thanks to their id
 - Easily you can categorize sizofreni
-- Nice Exercise the improving yourself\n
+- Nice Exercise the improving yourself
+- When I am using I work with GUI and categorize the class so you can easily read the code
 ####Java
-When I am using I work with GUI and categorize the class so you can easily read the code